 - Wakashan - The languages in this linguistic family include those of the Haisla, Heiltsuk, Kwakiutl and Nootka First Nations.

-Listed below are a few of the interesting Northern Native American entities in British Columbia, including on Vancouver Island and in the Queen Charlotte Islands.
+Native North American Groups in Vancouver Island and Queen Charlotte Islands.

 - Union of British Columbia Indian Chiefs - 440 West Hastings Street.
 Vancouver, BC.